-I provide leadership for the staff and get involved in all aspects of our office activities: marketing, recruitment, admissions, orientation, transfer credit evaluations, immigration advising, and international student support.
+I provide leadership for the staff and get involved in all aspects of our office activities: international recruitment and admission, international student services, and study away.

-By watching our international students encounter all sorts of challenges (i.e., academic, financial, social, etc.) with amazing maturity and resourcefulness, I have learned that all things are possible if you are committed to excellence and willing to give support and accept help from your friends.
+By watching our incoming international students and outgoing study abroad students encounter all sorts of challenges (i.e., academic, financial, social, etc.) with amazing maturity and resourcefulness, I have learned that all things are possible if you are committed to excellence and willing to give support and accept help from your friends.

 Academic Credentials: B.A.
 Classics, College of the Holy Cross (Worcester, Massachusetts); Ed.M.
 Administration, Planning, and Social Policy, Harvard University (Cambridge, Massachusetts)

 Brief Biography: My life, both professionally and personally, is never boring.
-My days are spent interacting with prospective students, current students, guidance counselors, and on-campus colleagues (mostly via e-mail these days).
+My days are spent interacting with prospective students, current students, alumni, professionals worldwide, and on-campus colleagues (mostly via e-mail).
 My evenings are spent with my family of three sons and my husband, Steve.
-I've particularly enjoyed working with some talented international students over the past several years, many of whom I am pleased to call friends now that they are out there in the "real world."
+On the weekends, I enjoy the many outdoor activities available in the North Country: cycling, running, hiking, skiing, etc. I've particularly enjoyed working with some talented international students over the past many years, many of whom I am pleased to call friends now that they are out there in the "real world."

-Places I have visited: Traveled to more than 40 countries in the last seven years.
+Places I have visited: I have traveled to more than 70 countries!
 I've enjoyed all of my travels and am always intrigued by both the differences and similarities in cultures and behaviors.

-Favorite experience as an ISS staff member: Meeting the parents of the students I know at graduation.
-I feel privileged to have a close relationship with many of the international students on campus and honored to be present as they prepare to continue their lives beyond the Plattsburgh community.
+Favorite experience as a GEO staff member: Meeting the families of the students I know at graduation.
+I feel privileged to have a close relationship with many students, both international students and students who have studied abroad, and I am honored to be present as they prepare to continue their lives beyond our campus community.

 If you have any questions about international admission or financial aid at SUNY Plattsburgh, please contact: